There's revenue sitting in your email programme, in plain sight.

 You're sending the same email to your entire list.
 Open rates are falling and people are unsubscribing

 Segmented lists with relevant sends.
-Open rates typically recover from under 20% to 30–45% for engaged subscribers
+Open rates recover meaningfully among engaged subscribers, because they're getting email worth opening

 One of the fastest ways to improve email performance is to send less, to more relevant segments.
 Sending to everyone with the same message trains subscribers to ignore you, and eventually flags your domain as spam.